remlapmot/remlapmot.github.io/content/post/2024-12-23-finder-toolbar-apps/index.en.md

     try
-      set currentFolder to (folder of window 1) as alias set workspaceFiles to (every file of currentFolder whose name extension is "Rproj") if (count of workspaceFiles) = 0 then display dialog "No Rproj files found in directory." else if (count of workspaceFiles) = 1 then set workspaceFile to item 1 of workspaceFiles set workspacePath to POSIX path of (workspaceFile as alias)
+      set currentFolder to (folder of window 1) as alias set workspaceFiles to (every file of currentFolder whose name extension is "Rproj") if (count of workspaceFiles) = 0 then set thePath to quoted form of POSIX path of (currentFolder as alias) do shell script "/Applications/RStudio.app/Contents/MacOS/RStudio " & thePath else if (count of workspaceFiles) = 1 then set workspaceFile to item 1 of workspaceFiles set workspacePath to POSIX path of (workspaceFile as alias)